Radiohead: 2015–2016: A Moon Shaped Pool

 In 2016, 2017 and 2018, Radiohead toured Europe, Japan, and North and South America, including headline shows at the Coachella and Glastonbury festivals.
 They were joined again by Deamer.
 The tours included a performance in Tel Aviv in July 2017, disregarding the Boycott, Divestment and Sanctions campaign for an international cultural boycott of Israel.
 The performance was criticised by artists including Roger Waters and Ken Loach, and a petition urging Radiohead to cancel it was signed by more than 50 prominent figures.
-In a statement, Yorke responded: "We don't endorse Netanyahu any more than Trump, but we still play in America.
-Playing in a country isn't the same as endorsing the government.
-Music, art and academia is about crossing borders not building them, about open minds not closed ones, about shared humanity, dialogue and freedom of expression."
+In a statement, Yorke responded that "playing in a country isn't the same as endorsing the government" and that art was "about shared humanity, dialogue and freedom of expression".

-2017–2021: hiatus and reissues
+2017–2021: Hiatus and reissues

 Following the Moon Shaped Pool tour, Radiohead went on hiatus; Yorke was dealing with the death of Owen, and O'Brien said the band members felt "disconnected and spent".
+O'Brien believed he was finished with Radiohead, saying it "no longer resonated with him", but later realised how much he loved his bandmates.

-In June 2017, they released a 20th-anniversary OK Computer reissue, OKNOTOK 1997 2017, comprising a remastered version of the album, B-sides, and previously unreleased material.
-Radiohead promoted the reissue with music videos for the bonus tracks "I Promise", "Man of War" and "Lift".
+In June 2017, Radiohead released a 20th-anniversary OK Computer reissue, OKNOTOK 1997 2017, comprising a remastered version of the album, B-sides, and previously unreleased material.
+Radiohead promoted it with music videos for the bonus tracks "I Promise", "Man of War" and "Lift".
 OKNOTOK reached number two on the UK Album Chart, boosted by Radiohead's televised Glastonbury performance that week, and reached number 23 on the US Billboard 200.
 In August, Yorke and Jonny Greenwood performed a benefit concert in the Marche, Italy, to help restoration efforts following the August 2016 Central Italy earthquake.